JuliaSymbolics/SymbolicIntegration.jl/GSoCfinalReport_MattiaMichelettaMerlin.md

 While this shows impressive integration capabilities, there is still work left to do, which I briefly list here and describe in detail below.
 - First, there are still some problems with the SymbolicUtils `@rule` macro that prevent some expressions from being integrated even though the rules are present.
 - There are still some rules not translated, mainly those involving trigonometric functions, hyperbolic functions, and special functions.
 - Finally, during the summer, a Julia package has been revived that performs symbolic integration using various algorithms, and we decided to create one unified package where the user can choose which integration strategy to use.
-I thus need to add the rule-based strategy to that repository.
+I thus need to move all my code to that repository, the pr is underway: [pr](https://github.com/JuliaSymbolics/SymbolicIntegration.jl/pull/11).

 # Detailed report of work done
 Here is a detailed report of the work done with links to code and pull requests (pr), if you really want to deep dive in the technical details.
 The code I have written is mainly in this repo, SymbolicIntegration.jl, and in the SymbolicUtils.jl repo where I improved the `@rule` macro.